-Uncommon side effects: (may affect up to 1 in 100 people)
+Uncommon (affecting 1 in 1000 to 1 in 100 people)

-Very rare side effects: (may affect less than 1 in 10,000 people)
+Very Rare (affecting less than 1 in 10,000 people)

 If you get any side effects, talk to your doctor, pharmacist or nurse.
-This includes any possible side effects not listed on this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 Do not store above 25°C.

-Keep this medicine in a safe place out of the sight and reach of children, preferably in a locked cupboard.
+Keep out of the sight and reach of children.

 The active ingredient is: Ibuprofen 200 mg (as ibuprofen lysine) per coated tablet.